 The abstract from today’s granted patent tells us about:

-A reputation management system, method and computer readable storage medium assigns reputation scores to various types of entities including, but not limited to people, products, advertisers and merchants.
+A reputation management system, method, and computer-readable storage medium assigns reputation scores to various types of entities including, but not limited to people, products, advertisers and merchants.

 Upon convergence, reputation values for at least the reviewers and reviews corresponding to nodes that have not been removed from the reputation function are generated.

-Some interesting tidbits from the patent:
+Some interesting tidbits from the reputation management patent

 - Some Reviewers or Raters can have negative reputations, and their reviews and ratings may not count in the final scores for the things, organizations, people, and other raters or reviewers being scored.